problems with morpho's eml parser

 cvc-complex-type.2.4.b: The content of element 'creator' is not complete.
 It

-#5 Updated by Saurabh Garg almost 15 years ago
+#5 Updated by Saurabh Garg about 15 years ago

 Margaret, thanks for taking the time to put the bad eml documents online.
 The

 trouble with these is same as I mentioned in my precious comment: